Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Conclusion

 \section{Conclusion}

-In this paper, we have developed \name to handle data heterogeneity in FL.
+In this paper, we have developed FedKF to handle data heterogeneity in FL.
 Two novel techniques are developed to achieve the precise global knowledge representation and global-local knowledge fusion, by which the local model drift issue can be alleviated.
-We theoretically prove that \name can directly turn out to be a good solution in heterogeneous agnostic FL.
-Hence, \name has much broader impacts since AFL better captures the reality.
-According to theoretical analysis and experimental results, \name achieves the three design goals (high model performance, high model fairness, and privacy-preserving) simultaneously.
+We theoretically prove that FedKF can directly turn out to be a good solution in heterogeneous agnostic FL, so FedKF has much broader application scenarios.
+According to theoretical analysis and experimental results, FedKF achieves the three design goals (i.e., high model performance, high model fairness, and privacy-preserving) simultaneously.
+In summary, the proposed techniques can mitigate data heterogeneity issues and significantly boost FL performance.
+There are two directions to launch future work.
+First, we plan to test FedKF on more datasets and make the testbeds more diverse.
+Second, we plan to improve FedKF further and make it more lightweight in terms of communication and computation overhead.